 <!-– END BODY COL 1 NAV - 130 -->

-Solutions For Green We also publish California Green Solutions and a series of blogs about solutions.
+Solutions For Green We also publish California Green Solutions and a series of blogs about healthy living solutions.

 Grilling Tips for Healthy Outdoor Dining

 Does charcoal grilling vegetables create carcinogens?Memorial Day marks the onset of summer activities including outdoor grilling of meat, poultry and fish.
 According to the American Institute for Cancer Research (AICR), grilling possibly raises the risk of cancer, but that risk can be reduced by following a few guidelines for safe grilling.

 Health Experts Advise Caution When Grilling Meats High-heat cooking methods such as grilling and broiling of meat, poultry and fish produce compounds that some studies suggest may cause cancer.
 One of AICR's recommendations for cancer prevention is to avoid eating charred food and to consume grilled and broiled meat, poultry and fish only occasionally.